antzkr/LUKS-Mount-Bash-Function/README.md

 # LUKS Mount Bash Function

-Version 6
+Version 8 - Now with keyfile support

-Simple bash function to mount and unmount LUKS images from the terminal.
+Simple bash function to quickly mount and unmount LUKS images from the command line.
 A single line finds available LUKS containers and mounts to your specified destination directory.
+Key files are supported.

 # PURPOSE

 This bash function makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.

-Why use LUKS?
-Because it's a known, reliable, secure encryption standard with strong defaults.
-No need to worry about selecting 'The Best™️' encryption settings.
-Just create and forget about it.
-Of course, the single most important security factor is the strength of the password so USE A STRONG PASSWORD!

-Only LUKS file containers / images can be mounted by this function.
-Block devices (partitions) are NOT supported.
+Only LUKS file containers / images can be mounted by this function. **Block devices (partitions) are NOT supported**.
 Function can mount multiple LUKS file containers.

 # SYSTEM REQUIREMENTS